 Tirta Susilo | Group Leader

-Tirta is senior lecturer in the School of Psychology at Victoria University of Wellington.
-He is also director of the Cognitive and Behavioural Neuroscience (CBNS) research program.
-Tirta did his PhD at the Australian National University and his postdoctoral training at Dartmouth College.
-Tirta’s research expertise is visual perception and neuroscience, with a special focus on face processing.
-[Homepage] [CV] [Google Scholar] [ORCID] [Email]
+Tirta is senior lecturer in the School of Psychology and director of the Cognitive and Behavioural Neuroscience (CBNS) programme.
+Tirta’s research expertise is perception, cognition, and neuroscience, with a special focus on face processing and prosopagnosia (faceblindness).
+[Homepage] [Email]

 - © Untitled